Michael Altfield is a software engineer, writer, security expert, and privacy advocate.

 Michael was born a third-generation immigrant in the US.
 In 2013, he graduated from UCF with a BS in Computer Science and a minor in Secure Computing and Networking.
 He is also an alumni of the Recurse Center (Hacker School), New York City.

 At the age of 14, Michael started building Linux servers.
 He's since been a tireless supporter of the free software movement and has contributed to several FOSS projects--including Open Source Ecology, Wikipedia, phpList, BusKill, and Coviz.

-Later that year, during the COVID-19 pandemic, Michael founded the Coviz open-source project to publish data visualizations predicting the future spread of the virus.
+During the COVID-19 pandemic, Michael founded the Coviz open-source project to publish data visualizations predicting the future spread of the virus.